-Apple's iPhone XR, iPhone XS and iPhone XS Max represent important steps forward for the company's handsets.
-They're the most powerful iPhones ever, thanks to the A12 Bionic chip, and they offer much-improved cameras with features like Smart HDR.
-Apple also delivered its biggest screens ever on an iPhone with the 6.1-inch iPhone XR and 6.5-inch XS Max.
+Apple's iPhone XR, iPhone XS and iPhone XS Max represent important steps forward for the company's handsets and are among the best phones you can buy.
+They're the most powerful iPhones ever, thanks to the A12 Bionic chip, and they offer many other upgrades, including better cameras with features like Smart HDR.

-Rumors about Apple's 2019 iPhones have started, promising a plethora of new features and updates.
+Apple's 2018 iPhones (Credit: Tom's Guide)iPhone 11 rumors are kicking into high gear, promising a plethora of new features and updates in this year's models.
+The biggest rumors so far center around triple rear cameras, bigger batteries with reverse wireless charging and fast charging in the box.
 Here's all the top rumors we've heard so far, as well as our wish list of what we would like to see in Apple's next devices.

-Credit: Ben GeskinApple announced the iPhone XS, XS Max and XR on Sept.
+iPhone 2019 concept design (Credit: Ben Geskin)Apple announced the iPhone XS, XS Max and XR on Sept.
 12, 2018, but the company staggered the actual release dates for the phones.
 The iPhone XS and XS Max were available for preorder Sept.
 14 and they went on sale Sept.
 21. The iPhone XR was up for preorder Oct.
 19 and hit stores Oct.
 26.

 If Apple follows a similar pattern for 2019, it would announce the 2019 iPhones on Sept.
 10, which is a Tuesday.
 The handsets would likely go on preorder Sept.
 13 and go on sale Sept.
 20. But, it's a long time between now and September.